Cryptocurrency like Bitcoin has revolutionized how we store and transfer value—but it’s also created a new class of threat.

 In both cases, cryptocurrency serves as both the bait and the getaway vehicle—an unregulated, easily movable store of value that can be claimed with a single phrase or keystroke.

-These trends underscore a sobering reality: digital assets may be virtual, but the risks surrounding them are all too physical.
+These trends underscore a sobering reality: digital assets may be virtual, but the risks surrounding them are all too real.

 Want more insights?